devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ![](../../../.gitbook/assets/ci-pipeline-6.png)

-3. Give any appropriate title as per your choice and then copy-paste the url which you can get from Devtron Ddashboard when you select Pull Request as source type in case of Bitbucket Cloud as Git Host.
+3. Give any appropriate title as per your choice and then copy-paste the url which you can get from Devtron dashboard when you select Pull Request as source type in case of Bitbucket Cloud as Git Host.
 4. Check the Pull Request events for which you want to trigger the webhook and then save the configurations.

 ![](../../../.gitbook/assets/ci-pipeline-7.png)